simphony/simphony-common/doc/source/plugins.rst

    from simphony.engine import cool
    # cool is now a reference to the external module ``my_cool_engine_plugin.cool_engine342``
-   # If the name of the provided engine class is EngFase then the user should be able to do
+   # If the name of the provided engine class is EngFast then the user should be able to do
    engine = cool.EngFast()